8/21/24 Robert Annis

 Cleat positioning

-Most serious road cyclists ride using specific shoes and pedals.
-But just like with everything else on your bike, you can’t just slap cleats on the bottom of your shoes and expect for everything to be perfect right away.
+Most serious road cyclists ride using specific road bike shoes and pedals.
+But just like with everything else on your road bike, you can’t just slap cleats on the bottom of your shoes and expect for everything to be perfect right away.
 Where you place your cleats has a massive impact on not only the comfort of your feet, but also how your ankles, knees, and hips align.
 If you’re having knee pain when riding, there’s a very good chance it’s due to your cleat placement.

 If your current shoe and cleat placement are working, don’t feel the need to change anything.
 When upgrading to new cleats, try to mimic the placement as precisely as possible.
 If you’re starting from scratch, try to align the center of your cleat with the ball of your foot (specifically midway between your first and fifth metatarsals and slightly back).
 From there, you can move the cleats forward, allowing you to better change speed rapidly and accelerate, or backward, adding stability and decreasing toe overlap with your front wheel.
 From there, set the lateral position, which should be dictated by your stance and pelvic width.
 Finally, the amount of float in your cleats should be dialed in.
 The more float you have, the more natural your knee and ankle movements will be.
 Too much float loses stability; too much float leads to potential injury and pain.
+Discover how to choose the best cycling footwear for optimal road bike performance in our buyer’s guide, featuring top options like Canyon cycling shoes.

 Did this article help?